Railway tunnels in Victoria: Geelong Harbour Tunnel

 The Geelong Harbour branch line ran from near the station to Cunningham Pier (originally Railway Pier), being constructed by 1859 to assist in the transfer of goods from the port.
 A tunnel was constructed just south of the station, running under the main Melbourne Road (Mercer Street) and with a steep-sided bluestone embanked cutting.
 The line was closed in the 1980s.

 Portland Harbour Tunnel

-The similar Portland harbour tunnel was constructed in 1877 in Portland, Victoria to link the main harbour with the railway, running under Bentink Street and emerging at the base of the shoreline cliffs.
+The similar Portland harbour tunnel was constructed in 1877 in Portland to link the main harbour with the railway, running under Bentink Street and emerging at the base of the shoreline cliffs.
 This line was later closed and a loop line constructed around the town to the new breakwater harbour.

 Metropolitan lines

 Hurstbridge Line tunnels

 The Hurstbridge Line tunnels are three tunnels on the suburban Hurstbridge line.
 Two were built in 1901-2 when the direct line from East Melbourne to Victoria Park was constructed.
 They are located at Jolimont and West Richmond; the first under Wellington Parade, and the second under Hoddle Street, with a short section of open cutting between them.
 The third tunnel, which opened in 1902, was part of the extension of the line from Heidelberg to Eltham (and later to Hurstbridge).
 In 2018, the line between Heidelberg and Rosanna was duplicated, with a second tunnel bored adjacent to the original tunnel.